 Financial instruments which potentially subject the Organization to significant concentrations of credit risk consist principally of cash and cash equivalents and investments.
 The Organization maintains cash and cash equivalents with various major financial institutions where accounts are insured by the Federal Deposit Insurance Corporation up to \$250,000.
-The Organization had \$74,426 and \$25,549 in uninsured cash balances as of December 31, 2022 and 2021, respectively.
+The Organization had \$15,384 and \$74,426 in uninsured cash balances as of December 31, 2023 and 2022, respectively.
 Management has deemed this as a normal business risk.

-Investments consist of U.S. Treasuries and exchange traded funds.
+Investments consist of U.S. Treasuries, certificates of deposit, exchange traded funds, and fixed income funds.
 Investments are stated at fair value as determined by investment custodians.
 Cost is determined by purchase price or fair value at the time of donation, if donated.